amitguptaforwork/dataanalytics_portfolio_projects/ProductAnalyticsPyramidMetricTreeGenerator/README.md

 ## Overview of the Tool in this repository

-This tool helps product analysts and business intelligence teams **create KPI breakdown trees programmtically** that show how top-level metrics cascade down through different organizational levels and teams.
+This tool helps product analysts and business intelligence teams **create KPI breakdown trees programmatically** that show how top-level metrics cascade down through different organizational levels and teams.
 Perfect for creating consistent KPI documentation across multiple companies or business units.

 ## Features